weew/container-doctrine-integration/readme.md

 ## Introduction

-This package makes doctrine repositories injectable trough the [weew/php-container](https://github.com/weew/php-container) container.
+Doctrine repositories are not injectable on their own since they are not easily instantiable.
+To make it work you'll have to work with factories do some argument parsing and so on.
+This is exactly what this package does, it makes doctrine repositories injectable trough the [weew/php-container](https://github.com/weew/php-container) container.

+## Conventions

+There are certain conventions that you must follow to be inject doctrine repositories.
+Repositories loader does this kind of repository name to entity name conversion:
+`Vendor\Package\Repositories\FooRepository` should map to this entity `Vendor\Package\Entities\Foo`.

+If this name matching strategy is not sufficient for you, you may provide your own implementation of the `IRepositoryNameParser` interface.

 ## Usage